2021 Chignik earthquake

 An earthquake occurred off the coast of the Alaska Peninsula on July 28, 2021, at 10:15 p.m. local time.
-The large megathrust earthquake had a moment magnitude of 8.2 according to the United States Geological Survey (USGS).
+The large megathrust earthquake had a moment magnitude of 8.2–8.3.
 A tsunami warning was issued by the National Oceanic and Atmospheric Administration (NOAA) but later cancelled.
-The mainshock was followed by a number of aftershocks, including three that were of magnitude 5.9, 6.9 and 6.9 respectively.
+The mainshock was followed by a number of aftershocks, including three that were of magnitude 5.9, 6.9, and 6.9.

-This was the largest earthquake in the United States since the 1965 Rat Islands earthquake, and the 7th largest earthquake in U.S. history.
+This was the largest earthquake in the United States since the 1965 Rat Islands earthquake, and the 7th largest earthquake in US history.
 It was also the strongest earthquake globally since the 2015 Illapel earthquake, tying the 2017 Chiapas earthquake and 2018 Fiji earthquake.

 No casualties or serious damage were reported in the aftermath of the mainshock, as well as some of the strong aftershocks.
-In Perryville, the closest populated area to the quake, cracks appeared in drywalls and on the ground.
+In Perryville, the closest populated area to the quake, cracks appeared in drywall and on the ground.
 Some homes were also shifted.
 The limited impact from this earthquake was attributed to it occurring offshore from the sparsely populated Alaska Peninsula.
-A tsunami warning was rescinded and no large waves were observed because the earthquake took place 32 km beneath the seafloor; deep enough that vertical uplift of the seafloor was limited therefore displacing smaller amounts of water.
+A tsunami warning was rescinded, and no large waves were observed because the earthquake took place 32 km beneath the seafloor—deep enough that vertical uplift of the seafloor was limited.

 Tectonic setting

-Off the coast of Alaska lies the Aleutian subduction zone–a 2,500 mile long convergent plate boundary where the Pacific plate subducts under the North American plate at a rate of 6–7 cm/yr.
-This megathrust fault has been the source of many large earthquakes including the 1964 Alaskan earthquake that registered a magnitude 9.2 and remains the second largest earthquake in recorded history.
+Off the coast of Alaska lies the Aleutian subduction zone, a 2500 mi convergent plate boundary where the Pacific plate subducts under the North American plate at a rate of 7 cm/yr.
+This megathrust fault has been the source of many large earthquakes, including the 1964 Alaskan earthquake that registered a magnitude 9.2 and remains the second-largest earthquake in recorded history.

 Background

 South of the Alaska Peninsula is a segment of the Aleutian subduction zone known as the Shumagin segment, named after the nearby Shumagin Islands.
-This segment lies between the Unimak and Semidi segments which had ruptured in earthquakes in 1946 and 1938 respectively.
-In 1971, the Shumagin segment drew the attention of seismologists as it was proposed as a seismic gap because no major seismic activity have occurred in recent times.
-The most recent events is thought to have occurred in 1788, which were a pair of large events, and in 1854.
+This segment lies between the Unimak and Semidi segments, which had ruptured in earthquakes in 1946 and 1938 respectively.
+In 1971, the Shumagin segment drew the attention of seismologists, as it was proposed as a seismic gap because no major seismic activity have occurred there in recent times.
+The most recent events are thought to have occurred in 1788, which were a pair of large events, and in 1854.
 Two smaller earthquakes shook near the seismic gap in 1917 and 1948.
 That proposal also highlighted the potential for a tsunami accompanying an earthquake on the gap.